rust-lang/rustc-dev-guide/src/diagnostics/making-diagnostics-translatable.md

   }
   ```

-- Create the actual text of the diagnostic in `locales/en-US.ftl`
+- Create the actual text of the diagnostic in `messages.ftl`:
-  (also relative to crate directory root):

   ```fluent
   hir_analysis_where_clause_on_main =